-- 3.9.2.
-The UK government, in acknowledging the deleterious effect of noise on human well being, have recently published two reports through the Health Protection Agency (HPA 2009) and DEFRA (Berry and Filndell, 2009).
+3.12.2.
+The UK government, in acknowledging the deleterious effect of noise on human well-being, have recently published two reports through the Health Protection Agency (HPA 2009) and DEFRA (Berry and Flindell, 2009).
 The former, which is in draft form awaiting comments, reviews the evidence for the effects of noise on health.
-Traffic, aircraft, railway and industrial noise is considered but, surprisingly, there is no consideration of wind turbines despite the government's plans for a major increase in size and capacity and their proposed placement in generally previously tranquil but well populated areas of countryside, such as the East Midlands.
+Traffic, aircraft, railway and industrial noise is considered but, surprisingly, there is no consideration of wind turbines despite the government's plans for a major increase in size and capacity and their proposed placement in generally previously tranquil but well populated areas of countryside.
 The report calls for more research, including in the areas of sleep disturbance, cardiovascular effects and children's health.
 They commend the use of dose-response relationships to inform planning policy.
 The latter report reviews dose-response relationships between noise exposure and human health and concludes that such is a useful approach worthy of further research.
-They commend the work of RIVM, who were extensively consulted in preparing the report. - 3.9.3.
-The recent analyses of the WINDFARMPerception and earlier Swedish studies by Pedersen and her colleagues gives, for the first time, robust evidence that wind turbines cause sleep disturbance and impair health and that this occurs at distances previously regarded as adequate.
+They commend the work of RIVM, who were extensively consulted in preparing the report.

+- 3.12.3.
+The recent analyses of the WINDFARMPerception and earlier Swedish studies by Pedersen and her colleagues gives, for the first time, robust evidence that wind turbines cause sleep disturbance and impair health and that this occurs at set-back distances previously regarded as adequate.
 However, it must be noted that the measures used in these studies are relatively imprecise.
-As noted in Section2.2, arousals due to noise are several times more likely to occur than awakenings but are as destructive to sleep quality.
+As noted in Section 2.2, arousals due to noise are several times more likely to occur than awakenings but are as destructive to sleep quality.
 More precise measures such as the Brief Fatigue Inventory or direct assessment of sleep quality are needed to determine a correct doseresponse relationship between turbine noise and sleep disturbance.
-In the meantime, the precautionary principle should prevail and setbacks determined appropriately.

-- 3.9.4.
-In weighing the evidence, I find that, on the one hand there is a large number of reported cases of sleep disturbance and, in some cases, ill health, as a result of exposure to noise from wind turbines supported by an increasing number of research reports that confirm the validity of the anecdotal reports and provide a reasonable basis for the complaints.
-On the other, we have badly designed industry and government reports which seek to show that there is no problem.
-I find the latter unconvincing. - 3.9.5.
-In my expert opinion, from my knowledge of sleep physiology and a review of the available research, I have no doubt that wind turbine noise emissions have been clearly associated with sleep disturbances in most of the early epidemiological studies and may well be proven in time.
+In the meantime, the precautionary principle should prevail and setbacks determined appropriately. - 3.12.4.
+In weighing the evidence, I find that, on the one hand, there are large numbers of reported cases of sleep disturbance and other adverse effects on health, as a result of exposure to noise from wind turbines, supported by an increasing number of research reports that confirm the validity of the anecdotal reports and provide a reasonable basis for the complaints.
+On the other, we have badly designed, and improperly edited, industry and government reports, which seek to show that there is no problem.
+I find the latter unconvincing. - 3.12.5.
+The recent RIVM and WHO reports and the draft DTI/HMP reports confirm the potential for noise to adversely effect health through sleep disturbance and set maximum permissible noise levels which are less than those permitted by ETSU-R-97.

+3.12.6.
+In my expert opinion, from my knowledge of sleep physiology and a review of the available research, I have no doubt that wind turbine noise emissions have been clearly associated with sleep disturbances.